chels0/Quality_performance_of_WGS_analysis_pipelines/README.md

 > conda env create --file=scripts/config_files/conda_python_env_setup.yml

+## Changing/setting up parameters for workflow
+Change parameters in the file: parameter_settings.txt

 ## Running the workflow and all other scripts

 Run all commands in the folder Quality_performance_of_WGS_analysis_pipelines/